jperrello/Zeroconf-AI/fiction/design_fiction.md

 "...yes?"

-"Your app must support ZeroConf AI.
+"Your app must support Saturn.
 It found my Pi."

 Mira stared at him.
 "Your pie?"